 Sometimes, just the act of creating a slash pocket sends the message to our brain that it’s real.
 Having a far-away goal of reading more books sounds wonderful, but if it’s just a thought in your brain, it’s easy to discount it.
 But once you have a slash pocket, you’re more likely to look up books you want to read, keep a list, and remember to check books out of the library.
 Once that book is in your home, you’re more likely to pick it up and actually read it.

 The physical presence matters!

 I had such a wonderful time talking with Holly today, and I hope you enjoyed our conversation!
-You can learn more about The Sunday Basket here, and you can purchase the complete Sunday Basket Workshop or just the box in our shop.
+You can learn more about The Sunday Basket here.